AntonG87/react-pizza/README.md

 - Full-text search by burger name
 - Add to cart with visual counter and total cost
 - Clean and simple UI
+> 🛠 Originally started as a pizza store project, this app was later adapted to showcase **burgers**.
+Some variable names or constants may still refer to "pizza" — they now correspond to **burgers**.

 ---